Landscaping Company in Farmington Hills, MI

 Use retaining walls, soil preparation, drainage, and planting design together when slopes or uneven areas limit the usable yard.

-Explain whether the priority is curb appeal, privacy, drainage, a backyard gathering area, overgrown beds, a worn walkway, a slope, or a phased outdoor living plan.
+Start with the reason for the project: curb appeal, privacy, drainage, a backyard gathering area, overgrown beds, a worn walkway, a slope, or a phased outdoor living plan.

-Photos after rain, access constraints, shade patterns, old hardscape edges, HOA documents, pets, irrigation, and preferred timing all help shape a realistic scope.
+Shade patterns, water after rain, access constraints, old hardscape edges, HOA documents, pets, irrigation, and preferred timing all affect the final landscaping scope.

 Connected Oakland County Landscaping Support